codr7/whirlisp/README.md

 ### Introduction

 We will implement a log-based, relational database in Common Lisp; and take it just far enough to be practically useful.
-To get a real worldish perspective of how macros may be used to mould the language around the solution, which allows compressing code **and** increasing clarity.
+To get a real worldish perspective of how macros may be used to shrink wrap the language around the solution, which allows compressing code **and** increasing clarity.

 Besides the [code](https://github.com/codr7/whirlisp/blob/main/whir.lisp), you'll need a Common Lisp implementation; the most popular open source alternative being [SBCL](http://sbcl.org/).
 I personally prefer [Emacs](https://www.gnu.org/software/emacs/) with [SLIME](https://common-lisp.net/project/slime/) backed by SBCL as my Lisp IDE; an aquired taste, or complete lack of depending on who you ask.